Kunj-13/StockSense/Documents/StockSense-m4.md

 ### Major Software Components
 1. Front-end Application
   - Functionality: User interface for interacting with the chatbot.
 It displays stock data, insights, and allows users to input queries.
-  - Technologies: React or Vue.js for building responsive interfaces.
+  - Technologies: React for building our frontend.
+Flask/FastAPI for processing backend (sending input to our AI).
 2. Chatbot Engine
   - Functionality: Processes user queries, generates responses using an LLM, and integrates market analysis insights.
 It can handle context from Federal Reserve speeches and respond with tailored advice.
   - Technologies: OpenAI API for LLM capabilities